deragent/arXivFilter/README.md

 - Collaboration name
 - Category name

 The filtering is done by attributing a score to each entry of the arXiv email.
-The score for each keyword can be specified in the config file (see bellow).
+The additive score for each keyword can be specified in the [config file](#config-file).

-In the program window, paper which matched at least one keyword are shown in the list at the top and papers with no match in the list bellow.
+In the program window, papers where at least one keyword was found, are shown in the list at the top (_Filtered Entries_) and papers with no match in the list below (_Other Entries_).
 Papers with a higher score (for example matching multiple keywords) are shown in darker blue and at the top of the list.

-This allows for quickly scanning the resulting filtered list and finding papers which are relevant to your interests / research.
+**This allows for quickly scanning the resulting filtered list and finding papers which are relevant to your interests / research.**

+## Installation
+The quickest way to install this program is via [pip / pypi](https://pypi.org/project/arxiv-filter/):

+    # pip3 install arxiv_filter

+You can also directly clone this repository onto your computer.
+In this case make sure to manually install the [dependencies](#dependencies).

 ## Usage
 Run with